 When winter closes in and temperatures drip, keeping horse troughs and water buckets from icing over can be a challenge.
 If your trough isn’t near an electrical outlet or you don’t have access to electric water heaters- can be a challenge.
 In this article, I illustrate six ways to keep your horses’ water trough thawed without using a heater:

 1. Partially Cover the Water’s Surface

 The following section may contain affiliate links.
 As an Amazon Associate, we earn from qualifying purchases.

 To prevent water from freezing in a trough, the first step is to cover as much of the surface of your tank as you can.
-Consider using c-clamps to secure plywood or polystyrene foam insulation to partially cover the top of your trough.
-Troughs generally have a large surface area; covering some of the water’s surface keeps heat in while still allowing horses access to water.
+Covering some of the water’s surface keeps heat in while still allowing horses access to water.

-Improve the insulation further by piling snow on top of the board covering the trough- the snow will provide extra insulation from heat loss.
+Improve the insulation even more by piling snow on top of the board covering the trough.
+The snow will provide extra insulation from heat loss.

 2. Get Bigger Troughs

-The bigger your vessel, the longer it takes to freeze.
-A standard bucket freezes much faster than a 150-gallon tank.
-A large volume of water insulates itself and that makes a big difference in how long it will stay thawed.
+The bigger your horse’s trough, the longer it takes to freeze.
+A standard bucket of water freezes much faster than a 150-gallon tank.
+Covering some of the water’s surface keeps heat in while still allowing horses access to water.

-When temperatures are forecasted to plummet, fill your largest water tank(s) all the way to the brim to maximize the power of self-insulation
+When freezing temperatures are forecasted, fill your largest water tank(s) all the way to the brim.
+This helps to maximize the power of self-insulation.

 3. Partially Bury Your Stock Tank (or Buckets)